Nimsrules/Front-end-guidelines/README.md

 ### Pain points
 ---
-From having large components to not adhering to principles like DRY (Don't Repeat Yourself), KISS(Keep It Simple Silly) and separation of concerns, we have quite a long list of problems on our hands which need to be tackled in a way that it not only improves the DX (Developer Experience) but also brings in consistency across the entire repository
+From having large components, numerous states, unstructured data to lack separation of concerns, we have quite a long list of problems on our hands which need to be tackled in a way that it not only improves the developer experience but also brings in consistency across the entire codebase